 - They have their own agendas.
 In many cases, selecting Oracle Linux means they will not get a kickback from Red Hat for selling you the subscriptions.
 Red Hat's motivation for spreading fear, uncertainty and doubt (FUD) is a little more obvious as Oracle Linux impacts on their subscription revenues.

 What versions of Linux do Oracle support their products (Database, WebLogic etc.) on?

-Oracle only supports their products on 4 versions of Linux:
+Oracle only supports their enterprise products on 3-4 versions of Linux.

 - Oracle Linux

 - Asian Linux (Asianux) - Only some products.

 Oracle products will run on numerous other versions of Linux, but they are not supported, so you can't use them.
 If you need any more proof of this, check out the certification matrix on MOS (http://support.oracle.com).

 By all means choose alternatives, like CentOS or Scientific Linux, for servers not running Oracle software.